22nd – 28th January, 2018

 Tuesday 23rd January

 Rough Justice (2pm – 4pm): A public discussion exploring the broader picture for homelessness.
 The number of people sleeping rough is rising across the UK with more than 6000 people asking for help and advice in Liverpool alone last year.
-This event will be delivered in partnership with Liverpool Salon and speakers include housing and policy experts Julie Fadden (South Liverpool Homes) and Dave Clements (Social Policy Forum), Ruth Patrick (University of Liverpool), Rob Farnos (The Whitechapel Centre), artist Anthony Luvera, and Liverpool Salon director Pauline Hadaway.
+This event was delivered in partnership with Liverpool Salon and speakers include housing and policy experts Julie Fadden (South Liverpool Homes) and Dave Clements (Social Policy Forum), Ruth Patrick (University of Liverpool), Rob Farnos (The Whitechapel Centre), artist Anthony Luvera, and Liverpool Salon director Pauline Hadaway.

 Thursday 25th January